-Our students enroll in our class by their own choice, committing hard-earned dollars to invest in their professional future.
-They watch their fellow students learn and practice and make visible progress.
-They thought that achieving their goal was possible — arguably probable — all they had to do was try to follow the steps we laid out in the curriculum.
+When students enroll in our class, it’s by their own choice.
+They commit hard-earned dollars to invest in their professional future.
+They get to watch their fellow students learn and practice and make visible progress.
+They already believe that achieving their goal is possible — arguably probable — by following the steps in our curriculum.

 Take note of this last part: where very few of their existing skills translate.